Make a difference with a career in health

 Step into the NHS schools’ competition

-Our annual schools’ competition for students in years 8 and 9 grows every year.
-An estimated 8,000 students participated in 2016/17 and we received more than 2,000 entries!
+Our annual schools competition for students in years 8 and 9 grows every year and more than 3500 students took part in 2017/18!

 We want students to choose an NHS career that interests them and create a job description and an advert to tell their friends and other young people about it.
 Students can work on their own or in teams of up to four.
 National winners each win an iPad with regional winners receiving a £50 Amazon voucher.
 There is also a highly commended entry from each school which receives a certificate.